-Property owned by Roanoke County - For last year, Permit Year 2, the County's Department of Parks, Recreation, and Tourism (PRT) completed a Nutrient Management Plan (NMP) that covers all of the sites that are fertilized by the Parks Department.
+Property owned by Roanoke County - In Permit Year 2, the County's Department of Parks, Recreation, and Tourism (PRT) completed a Nutrient Management Plan (NMP) that covers all of the sites that are fertilized by the Parks Department.
 Some of the fields maintained by PRT are on school properties, so those sites are also included on the NMP.
 However, Roanoke County Schools is responsible for most of their fields and grounds and those areas have been covered under the Schools' Nutrient Management plans, as previously reported.
-PRT added a couple of fields to their list, so their acreage went up from last year; PRT currently fertilizes roughly 108 acres on 31 sites.
+PRT added a couple of fields to their list, so their acreage increased; PRT currently fertilizes roughly 107.55 acres on 31 sites.